Measuring What Matters: Essential Metrics for Music Career Decisions

 About the Author

-This article was peer-reviewed by Sarah Chen, Independent Label Specialist, for accuracy and editorial quality before publication.
+This article was peer-reviewed by Leo Jenkins, Platform & Distribution Analyst, for accuracy and editorial quality before publication.
 Learn about our review process →

 Editorial Disclosure: Like Hot Cakes is an independent publication.
 This article contains no paid placements, affiliate links, or advertiser-influenced content.
 Our reporting is funded independently.
 Read our full ethics policy →